firstdraft/appdev-lessons/lessons/program-notes.md

 #### Passing tests {-}

 The REPLs are good for experimentation and getting a feel for how things work.
-But, in the following chapters, we're also going to have a separate GitPod assignment with exercises that include automated tests.
+But, in the following chapters, we're also going to have a separate GitPod assignment with graded exercises that include automated tests.
+Look out for the ✏️ prompt for those.
 You will have to complete these exercises as you go through the chapter and `rails grade` to ensure comprehension.
 Hopefully this will surface questions — our constant goal.

 ### Onwards